wlsf82/EngageSphere/docs/TestCases.md

 ### Frontend integrated tests

+Below are the three kinds of GUI tests:

+### Frontend integrated tests

 - It filters by All sizes
 - It filters by Small size
 - It filters by Medium size